 The Visitors Center

 We suggest starting your journey at the visitors center to pick up a map and get your bearings.
 The museum in the visitors center provides a wealth of knowledge and is brimming with tools, paintings, pottery, and other ancient artifacts.
-If you’d like a keepsake to remember your visit, the gift shop is well stocked.
+If you’d like a keepsake to remember your visit, you’ll find plenty of souvenirs in the gift shop.
 Don’t forget to grab a snack at the café before you venture out to explore the monument.
 Outside the visitors center, you’ll find a few trailheads where you can kick off your adventure.

 Trails to Take

 - The most popular trail is the 1.4 mile Pueblo Loop, an easy hike with an excellent payoff.
 There are plenty of ancient structures to see along the way, like the Big Kiva, a sacred ceremonial site.
 Bandelier is popular for its cave houses, and you’ll see plenty.
 Just beyond the loop, you’ll find ladders leading up to Alcove House, another sacred cave that is well worth exploring.